edertone/TurboGUI/TurboGUI-Angular/extras/help/project-structure.md

 ## Library distribution package.json

 - This package.json file is generated as part of the library build process into target/turbogui-angular.
-It is the package.json file that gets released with our library.
-This file must not be modified.
+It is the package.json file that gets released with our library. **This file must not be modified**.